 Description: NWDAF notifies the consumer instance of the analytics that has subscribed to the specific NWDAF service.

-Inputs, Required: Notification Correlation Information: this parameter indicates the Subscription Correlation Id that has been assigned to the consumer during event subscription.
-If this event is for informing the creation of a new subscription Id at the NWDAF, this IE shall indicate the old Subscription Correlation Id.
+Inputs, Required: Notification Correlation Information: this parameter indicates the Notification Correlation Id that has been assigned by the consumer during analytics subscription.

 Inputs, Optional: